logonoff/obsidian-inline-spoilers/README.md

 ```

 To reveal or hide a spoiler, click on it.
 You may opt to always show all spoilers by enabling the **Always show spoilers** setting.

+## Known issues
+- When **Hide spoilers in editor view (experimental)** is enabled, the spoiler text will be visible if it is inside a table cell.